Time & Materials#

 Related#

-If you want to see a list of all job ledger entries related to a time sheet line, select the line and, on the ribbon, choose Related > Ledger Entries.
+If you want to see a list of all project ledger entries related to a time sheet line, select the line and, on the ribbon, choose Related > Ledger Entries.

 To open the related resource card or see more information about time entries stored on the line (like on a CTC card), choose Related > Resources > Time Entries.